 Garlic for dogs?
 Yes!
 It's antibiotic, antiviral, anti-fungal, boosts the immune system and deters fleas.
 How much of this herb is right for your canine and why does it get a bad rap?

 Garlic gets a lot of bad press and I don't understand why.
 It's been used for medicinal purposes for centuries.

 I wonder if it's just one of those phenomena that spread like wildfire like, say, all pit bulls are vicious.

-Neither make me laugh and both are wrong.
-Okay, let's talk about the wonders of garlic because I just love the stuff.
+Now let's talk about the wonders of garlic because I just love the stuff.

 Whether the smell comes through the skin just enough to chase fleas away or because it is alkalizing, the taste is just not what fleas are looking for.

 If your dog has a huge flea problem, please know that fleas are more attracted to unhealthy hosts.
 Check out my page called

 A Natural Remedy for Fleas so you'll know what took me far to many years to learn.